 Teachers may be able to receive CEU's for workshop participation through Heartwood College of Art.
 Contact us for more information.

-Kimberly Becker graduated from the Rhode Island School of Design with a degree in Textiles.
-She is completing her Masters in Fine Art at Heartwood College of Art.
-Her work includes both hand stitching and machine stitching, dresses, dolls and quilts, embroidery and storytelling.
+Kimberly Becker graduated from the Rhode Island School of Design with a degree in Textiles and is in the process of completing her Masters in Fine Art at Heartwood College of Art.
+She is also a haute couture embroiderer trained at Ecole Lesage in Paris, France .

 Berri Kramer has had her hand in textiles for nearly 50 years.
 First as a designer for Better Homes and Gardens for 25 years, and then as a studio artist.
 With a BFA in Design and Crafts from Kent State University and a Masters in Textile study from Lesley University, her work explores color relationships integrated with abstract forms.
 Currently working on a show for the Jewish Museum in Portland, Maine (January 2019), Berri is pushing boundaries by altering cloth through rust dying and indigo.
 She has been the President of Heartwood College of Art for the past 25 years where she taught Color and Design and Exploration of Crafts.